Photo Gallery Update: Sackville Lakes Park.

 Near the Chain Of Lakes trail system.

 The mystery walls of Bayers Lake, are just that; a mystery.
 Educated guesses say they were likely built during the early settlement of Halifax, in the late 1700`s or early 1800s.
-The most likely theories are that they were either used as a defensive structure for the back end of Halifax, a military supply depot, or as a training ground for the siege of Fortress Louisbourg.

 All you need to do is stand on one of the large rocks to take in the view and you’ll see why it is an important location.
 Then you’ll be confronted with more questions; who, what, when and why?
 Oddly, there are no records of this large emplacement in any historical records.